 Concrete in Landscape Construction

-In landscape construction one of the most commonly used materials is concrete.
+Without a doubt it is one of the most widely used materials in landscape construction.
 From sleeper retaining walls to pavers to post reinforcements to it has a wide range of uses.
 In this blog we will discuss some of the different types and its uses of in landscape design.
-To properly decide on which mix to use, it is important to understand what concrete is and what factors affect its physical properties.
+To properly decide on which mix to use, it is important to understand what it is and what factors affect its physical properties.

 What is it?